MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 	See [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).

+    Note that if you have clients that run Office 2010, you must install the Azure Information Protection client for cloud authentication.
+For later versions of Office, the Azure Information Protection client is required for classification and labeling, and optional but recommended if you want to only protect data.
+For more information, see the [Azure Information Protection client admin guide](../rms-client/client-admin-guide.md).

 	Although you must have an Azure Information Protection tenant before you can migrate from AD RMS, we recommend that the Rights Management service is not activated prior to the migration.
 The migration process includes this step after you have exported keys and templates from AD RMS and imported them to Azure Information Protection.
 However, if the Rights Management service is already activated, you can still migrate from AD RMS.